deco-sites/starting/docs/recipes/images/en.md

 behavior.
 Start by locating the LCP element on your screen.
 After that, open the component's code and make sure:

-1. preload attribute is set
+1. `preload` attribute is set
-2. loading attribute is set to 'eager'
+2. `loading` attribute is set to 'eager'
+3. `fetchPriority` attribute is set to 'high'

 For instance, for an `<Image/>` component: